 Marie: My pleasure!

-We just got to talk to the heroine of your story, Eryn.
+As you know, we just got to talk to the heroine of your story, Vikki.
 Quite an interesting character.
 Can you tell us a little about her?

 Let’s try something else.

 What’s a positive quality that your character is unaware that he or she has?

 Diana: Her courage is admirable.
 But she didn’t consider it courage; she had to find her husband’s killer because she believed that was her mission, and if she got killed trying, that was her fate.

 Marie: Will readers like or dislike this character, and why?

 Diana: I believe readers will like Vikki because she’s a strong, brave, loyal woman who put her life on the line for justice for her murdered husband.
 Besides that, she’s pretty cool.
 She sings opera but has every Beatles album and dances up a storm when Shindig is on.